 - College Visits – UNO, Metropolitan Community College, Bellevue University, Kaplan University

-Participants ages 16-21 in the Step-Up Omaha Jobs, Careers, and Intern program gained valuable work experience at over 80 work sites, including American National Bank, CHI Health, UNMC, Omaha’s Henry Doorly Zoo & Aquarium, WoodmenLife, Omaha Public Schools, Omaha Police Department, Jimmy Johns, Arby’s and others.
+Participants ages 16-21 in the Step-Up Omaha Jobs, Careers, and Intern program gained valuable work experience at over 80 work sites, including American National Bank, CHI Health, UNMC, City of Omaha, Omaha’s Henry Doorly Zoo & Aquarium, WoodmenLife, Omaha Public Schools, Omaha Police Department, Jimmy Johns, Arby’s and others.
 Interns worked in jobs and internship positions ranging from banking, information technology, and healthcare to landscaping, construction and child development.

 Participants ages 19-21 in the Step-Up Omaha Connect program worked full time and part time in opportunities with the potential of long-term employment.
 Some participants made as much as $12 to $15 or more per hour for the summer and earned opportunities to stay on with their employer as they proved themselves to be valuable assets.

 The vision of the Step-Up Omaha! program is collaborating to bridge the employment gap and invest in the workforce of the future by recruiting, training, and preparing career-minded youth and young adults in our community to make positive life choices, empowering them to fully maximize their personal potential through educational and career opportunities.